yanickc/deces_quebec/README_english.md

 # Deaths per week in Quebec **all causes combined**
 [ [Version française ici](README.md) ]

-Last updated: 2020-08-28
+Last updated: 2020-12-03

 ---

-**NOTICE**: I am neither a statistician nor an epidemiologist.
+**DISCLAIMER**: I am neither a statistician nor an epidemiologist.
 I have a background in computer engineering and I work in the field of AI and machine learning.

 ---